drmason13/advent_of_code_traits/README.md

 It's basically an excuse to play with rust's type system.

-## Usage

-Please see also the [examples](https://github.com/drmason13/advent_of_code_traits/tree/main/examples).

-Implement traits with your solutions to each day of Advent of Code.

 ## Experimental

 This is already serviceable, but there will be ~~frequent~~ breaking changes as the traits are improved and refined.